gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-06.md

 Finally, on my mug, he is depicted with a telescope, watching the stars.
 For my 40th birthday I got a telescope, with which to watch the stars…

 ## The Gossip
 Gossip No. 2: A suspicion confirmed: Hufsa and Tufsa are gay.
 When Sniff is on MDMA..
-I mean, when Trollmannen bestows upon him the curse-gift of empathy he tells them they should not hide their love, their gender is ambiguous, they hold hands a lot.
+I mean, when Trollmannen bestows upon him the curse-gift(1) of empathy he tells them they should not hide their love, their gender is ambiguous, they hold hands a lot.
 Also, Tove Janson had girlfriends.

+1) Much like what children are, really.

 ---